RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Ideas.md

 Maybe write a little script that batch-generates such metadata files for a folder of samples for those parameters that are easily analyzed (such as max-abs, max_rms, maybe pitch, loudness).
 Other
 opcodes: tempo=140 (in bpm), freq_range=treble (also: bass, low_mid, mid, high_mid)...maybe that
-could also be a more quantitative spectral_centroid measure. also interesting: spectral_slope - could be useful to the up the spectral_slope filter
+could also be a more quantitative spectral_centroid measure.
+Also interesting: spectral_slope - could be useful to the up the spectral_slope filter.
+Crest factors: mean_crest, max_crest, min_crest.
+Statistical measures: mean, variance, skew, kurtosis ..maybe also as short-time min/mean/max values.
+Maybe also analyze the stereo_width, dynamic_range...well, now we are getting into mastering territory...that's a bit beyond the scope of a sampler, but we are actually just talking about general metadata now.
+So...yeah - maybe we should define an sfz-like metadata format for audio files.
+That could be useful for the sampler but also in other contexts.